pparth195/scraping-wikipedia-and-imdb/README.md

 **Scraping wikipedia.com and imdb.com **

-objective: To get celebrity's birthdays for let's say a virtual blog which we want to build.
+objective: To get celebrity's birthdays.
 output: a python dictionary which has celebrity name as key and their birthdays as value.(i.e {'Tom Cruise': }

 dependency: